shl0402/finbot/README.md

 # FinChat

-A financial chatbot application with a Next.js frontend and FastAPI backend, powered by Gemini for intent routing and response generation, with a full ML pipeline for stock prediction.
+A financial chatbot application with a Next.js frontend and FastAPI backend, with a full ML pipeline for stock prediction.

 ### Stock Analysis & Prediction Dashboard
 The stock analysis workflow featuring ML-driven signals (BUY/SELL), confidence scores, historical price charts with next-candle price projection, and key technical indicators.